CombatCatCommunity/WildAssaultHelp/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Something is not working as intended.
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---